 Minnesota health insurance

-How healthy are all those lakes?
-Minnesota is the 5th healthiest state according to the 2012 America’s Health Rankings® by the United Health Foundation.
+How healthy could it be to live in a land with so many lakes?
+Pretty healthy.
+For the second year in a row, Minnesota is the 3rd healthiest state according to the 2013 America’s Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Minnesota.

 Trust for America’s Health is another source for key Minnesota health quality findings.

 In addition, 2010’s federal health reform, the Affordable Care Act (ACA), included the creation of a prevention fund to provide more than $16 billion over the next 10 years to invest in effective, proven prevention efforts, like childhood obesity prevention and tobacco cessation, and the site has a report on how it impacts Minnesotahere.

 State snapshot too large?
 Get county-by-county health rankings for Minnesota, from the Robert Wood Johnson Foundation and the Population Health Institute at the University of Wisconsin.